hashicorp/packer/website/source/docs/post-processors/vsphere.html.markdown

 ---
 layout: "docs"
 page_title: "vSphere Post-Processor"
+description: |-
+  The Packer vSphere post-processor takes an artifact from the VMware builder and uploads it to a vSphere endpoint.
 ---

 # vSphere Post-Processor

 Type: `vsphere`

-The vSphere post-processor takes an artifact from the VMware builder and uploads it to a vSphere endpoint.
+The Packer vSphere post-processor takes an artifact from the VMware builder and uploads it to a vSphere endpoint.

 ## Configuration